qwinff/qwinff-site/source/develop.md

 title: Developer information
 date: 2013-09-18 09:23:29
 ---
-QWinFF is a [free software](http://en.wikipedia.org/wiki/Free_software), which needs more eager people to contribute to it!
+QWinFF is [free software](http://en.wikipedia.org/wiki/Free_software); it needs your contribution!

-There are several ways to take part in the development of QWinFF:
+There are several ways to help the development of QWinFF:

 <div class="icon-and-text">
 <img src="/img/dev/code.png">